andremalenfant/nanoels/h5/README.md

 Fork including:

 - Touch Screen
+- Upload Screen & ESP firmware from the web page
 - Yellow background (a tribute to H4's design)
 - Encoder to replace 0-9 and + - Enter, etc. to gain screen real estate